AlexandraVarga/MIPS-32-BIT-MERGE-PIXELS/README.md

 # MIPS-32-BIT-Merge-Pixels-Image

 ---------------------------------------------------------------------------------------------------------------------
-This project consists of designing the 32-bit single cycle mips processor in the Verilog programming language.
+This project consists of designing the 32-BIT Single Cycle MIPS Processor in Verilog programming language.
 The processor can execute a variety of instructions with which a complex program can be implemented.
-I have produce in RISC-V Assembly Language a solution that can combine pixels of two given images, and it being transformed into machine code will run on the presented processor.
+I have produce in RISC-V Assembly Language a solution that can combine pixels of two given images, and it being transformed into machine code, will run on the presented processor.
 ---------------------------------------------------------------------------------------------------------------------

 Design a simple 32-bit processor connected to a separate instruction and data memory.